 Calories – a trigger word for some, this pesky unit of energy tends to build up a love/hate relationship in many of us.
-I’m sure you have been there, looking at the back of a food packet in the supermarket to see if that particular item is within your calorie allowance.
+Looking at the back of a food packet in the supermarket to see if that particular item is within your calorie allowance will be an all too familiar situation for some.
 There’s no wonder why – this world is obsessed, and they are everywhere – on menus at restaurants, on pretty much any packaged food, and you can even use a calorie counter on Google to find out how many calories are in an apple – should you even count calories in fruit?
 We’re not sure.

 On April 2022, the UK government implemented a new strategy to tackle obesity – all menus in restaurants and cafés, online menus, food delivery platforms, and food labels must present calorie information, in the hope that this will allow the nation to make more informed decisions when it comes to their food choices.
 Strangely, the focus is usually on the number of calories instead of the quality of the food we consume.
 For example, there’s scientific evidence that supports the fact that protein is good for numerous reasons, including weight loss, and we too join this with our range of protein powders like The Health Protein.
 But the struggle lies with the science behind calorie counting.
 We stand victorious behind those who want to get fitter, leaner, and toned, but does counting calories cause a health detriment, and therefore should we really be tailoring our lifestyle towards this approach?
 We are here to help answer this question – is it just a fad - or should we really be counting calories?